JimmyChan233/CPEN321-MovieTier/documentation/MovieTier_Report.md

 - **Movie-Only**: The app only supports movies.
 No TV shows, documentaries, or other video content types.
 - **No Custom Content**: Users cannot add movies not found in TMDB (e.g., home videos, unreleased films).

-### 11. **Security Limitations**
-- **JWT Expiration**: JWT tokens expire after a set period.
-Users must re-authenticate, which can be disruptive.
-- **No Two-Factor Authentication**: Account security relies solely on Google OAuth.
-No additional 2FA option.

-### 12. **Testing Limitations**
-- **Limited Automated UI Testing**: Frontend has basic Espresso tests, but comprehensive UI test coverage is incomplete.
-- **No Load Testing**: The backend has not been tested under high concurrent user load.
-- **Manual Testing Only for Some Features**: Features like FCM push notifications and SSE require manual testing on physical devices.

-### 13. **Deployment Limitations**
-- **Single Backend Instance**: The backend runs on a single server with no load balancing or redundancy.
-Server downtime = app downtime.
-- **No Auto-Scaling**: Traffic spikes could overwhelm the single backend instance.
-- **No CDN for Images**: Movie posters are fetched directly from TMDB without CDN caching, impacting load times.

-### 14. **Data Limitations**
-- **No Data Export**: Users cannot export their rankings/watchlist to CSV, JSON, or other formats.
-- **No Backup/Restore**: If a user deletes their account or data is lost, there's no recovery mechanism.
-- **No Analytics Dashboard**: Users cannot see statistics about their movie-watching habits (genres watched most, average ratings, etc.).

 ---